 International students: £16,500 full-time

-There will be a fee of £2,000 for self-funding students to cover placement costs, spread over the duration of the course.
+There will be a fee of £2,000 for self-funding students (home/EU and International) to cover placement costs, spread over the duration of the course.

 Fees quoted are per annum and are subject to an annual increase.

 At the time of application, you must have a completed a UK first or 2:1 Honours degree or equivalent internationally recognised qualification (any discipline) with strong applicants demonstrating a science profile (health and social care experience relevant to OT) and evidence of informed insight into the profession of occupational therapy.

 Applicants with a 2:2 Honours degree in a subject relevant to Occupational Therapy (for example: biology, psychology, human sciences and sociology) and who have extensive experience of working in a health or social care setting relevant to OT will be considered and assessed on an individual basis.

 Evidence of academic achievement in the last five years will be required.